 Each event channel maintains internal buffers of events and stores events until the consumer can process them.
-If the consumers are consistently slower than the suppliers then internal buffers can eventually fill and the suppliers block trying to supply events to the event channel.
+If the consumers are consistently slower than the suppliers, internal buffers can eventually fill and the suppliers block trying to supply events to the event channel.
 The suppliers block because the push() operation attempts to add an event to an event buffer and cannot complete until an event is removed from the buffer.
 An event is removed from the buffer after it has been supplied to all registered consumers.
-In order to avoid such blocking situations increase the event buffer sizes via changing configuration variables:
+To avoid such blocking situations, increase the event buffer sizes by changing the following configuration variables:

-$\tt IT_MAX_RECV_KB$ - This is the queue of events to be pushed to consumers.
-This can NEVER be set to 0.

-IT_MAX_PEND_KB - The queue size for events received by incoming push from a push supplier.
+Configuration Variable Description IT_MAX_RECV_KB This is the queue of events to be pushed to consumers.
+This can never be set to 0.
+IT_MAX_PEND_KB The queue size for events received by incoming push from a push supplier.
 This can be set to 0.

-IT_MAX_SEND_KB - A thread takes the pending messages and moves them to this queue prior to sending.
+IT_MAX_SEND_KB A thread takes the pending messages and moves them to this queue prior to sending.
 In the loop back case sending is simply the transfer to the receive queue.
 This can be set to 0.